rlanvin/php-rrule/README.md

 ### Alternative method

-Since it's a no-nonsense implementation, there is only one class.
-So you can just download `src/RRule.php` and require it.
+You can just download `src/RRule.php` and require it.

 ## Note

-I started this library because I wasn't happy with the existing implementations in PHP.
-The ones I tested were slow and/or had a very awkward/verbose API that I didn't like to use.
-They were also all missing a generator/iterator, which I think is key.
-So I thought it would be a good learning project to port the python-dateutil rrule implementation into PHP.
+I started this library because I wasn't happy with the existing implementations in PHP, so I thought it would be a good learning project to port the python-dateutil rrule implementation into PHP.

-The Python lib was a bit difficult to understand because the algorithms (very smart by the way), are not commented and the variables are very opaque (I'm looking at you `lno1wkst`).
+The Python lib was a bit difficult to understand because the algorithms are not commented and the variables are very opaque (I'm looking at you `lno1wkst`).
 I tried to comment and explain as much of the algorithm as possible in this PHP port, so feel free to check the code if you're interested.

 The lib differs from the python version in various aspects, notably in the respect of the RFC.
-This version is strictier and will not accept many non-compliant combinations of rule parts, that the python version otherwise accepts.
+This version is a bit strictier and will not accept many non-compliant combinations of rule parts, that the python version otherwise accepts.
 There are also some additional features in this version.